 - get feedback from a wide range of stakeholders so we can fully understand the potential impact, so these can be addressed or minimised.

 Now that we are testing the new way of working, we are asking patients to provide feedback about their experience and its impact on them and their families.

 If you would like to give your feedback, please use the links below:

-If you have general feedback about the new way of working, please complete the online survey on this page.
+If you have general feedback about the new way of working, please complete the online survey on the right hand side of this page.

 What will you do with the feedback you receive?